-The concept calculus will employ, among other things, amended elements, worked out through the discussion of predicate calculus, mereology, topology and set theory (that will be integrated into the broader Manifold Theory).
-Most of these have been so far discussed separately, and only seldom were interrelated.
-Now we will hopefully construct them into a single, unified system.
+The concept calculus will employ, among other things, amended elements, to be developed through a discussion of predicate calculus, mereology, topology and set theory (which will be integrated into the broader Manifold Theory).
+To date, most of these have been discussed separately, and only seldom have they been seen as interrelated.
+Now we will hopefully weave them into a single, unified system.
 In each of these fields we will therefore need to borrow basic terms from the others.
-Since our work is about a system of foundational concepts, all of its basic terms are "coming together" (this is a literal translation of the Talmudic term bain keehad, but it doesn't capture its full meaning; it approximately means: "validate each other simultaneously," or very roughly: "interdependent").
+Since our work is about a system of foundational concepts, all of its basic terms are "coming together" (this is a literal translation of the Talmudic term bain keehad, but doesn't capture its full meaning; it approximately means "validating each other simultaneously," or, very roughly, "interdependent").
 This is not circularity, but a consequence to be expected of the foundational character of those terms.
 We will encounter this phenomenon more than once in our forthcoming discussions, especially in the first section of this book.
-For this reason, I will use, from time to time, terms that have not been defined, and will be defined only later on.
-There is no other way to conduct such a discussion, since in each minor discussion you find terms from other minor discussions that are required before the start of such discussions, and one cannot put all of them first.
-I am not one of those tedious authors who ask their readers to read their books twice, one time for the details the other for the whole picture (I will be grateful for even once), but I do ask the reader to be patient and use his or her memory when encountering the phenomenon of terms "coming together."
-When the end of each section is reached, we will all see how all those terms are intertwined into a single whole.
+For this reason, from time to time I will use terms that have not been defined and will be defined only later on.
+There is no other way to conduct such a discussion, since in each minor discussion one finds terms from other minor discussions that are required before the start of that discussion, and one cannot put all of them first.
+I am not one of those tedious authors who ask their readers to read their books twice, one time for the details and then again for the whole picture (I will be grateful for even once), but I do ask the reader to be patient and use his or her memory when encountering the phenomenon of terms "coming together."
+When the end of each section is reached, we will all see how all of those terms are intertwined into a single whole.

 Some of the arguments in this book are stated without formal proof, though in most of the cases they are easy to prove.
 Moreover, some of the readers might complain that several new ideas presented in this book do not receive proper articulation.
 Yet the developing of those ideas would not only change the style of the book, but will also undermine its goals.
 Therefore I sometimes shoot ideas out of the air into the book, and leave them for others to develop, presumably better than I would do.